thacherT1D/webdevstuff/CSS/Intro_to_Bootstrap.desc.md

 By the end of this lesson you should be able to:

-* Take components from Twitter's Bootstrap (henceforth simply Bootstrap) and apply them to your site.
-* Understand how a css framework like Bootstrap works.
+* Describe what a css framework like Bootstrap provides.
 * Make an HTML file that matches a "mockup" using Bootstrap __without using__ any CSS rules.

 ## Content